FeiweiPeng/cse15l-lab-reports/Lab Report 2.md

 Add a string "apple":
     ![Image](add1.jpg)
 - The methods called: handleRequest(), getPath(), getQuery(), split(), equals(), length().
 The getPath() method obtains the path of the URL, and compares the path with "/add-message".
 If they are equal, the program executes the following lines.
-URL's query is obtained by getQuery(), then the query is seperated by split("=") to examine if the character before "=" which is assigned to "parameters[0]" is "s".
+URL's query is obtained by getQuery(), then the query is separated by split("=") to examine if the character before "=" which is assigned to "parameters[0]" is "s".
 The string after "=" which is assigned to "parameters[1]" in the query is the string to be added, so it is added to the result.
 - a.Relevant arguments to those methods: handleRequest(): URL, take in the URL entered ; equals(): "/", "/add-message", "s", distinguish different paths and examine the input; split(): "=", split by "=" to obtain the characters before and after it;<br />
   b.Values of any relevant fields of the class: result: `result = "apple"`; parameters: `parameters = {"s", "apple"}`;
 - Values of fields changed: result: changed from `result = ""` to `result = "apple"`; parameters: changed from `parameters = {}` to `parameters ={"s", "apple"}`;